extraorange/robotframework-chromefortesting/README.md

 ## :book: Overview

-This module porvides a conveniet keyword that takes care of automated installation and configuration of specific Chromium flavour: *Chrome for Testing*.
-It ensures a consistent testing environment across multiple platforms, by encapsulation of automated browser infrastructure setup.
+This module provides a conveniet keyword that takes care of automated installation and configuration of specific Chromium flavour: *Chrome for Testing*.
+It dynamically ensures a consistent automation testing environment across multiple platforms, by encapsulation of automatic browser infrastructure setup.

-_is being written..._

 ## :package: Instalation